 The fastest winning Melbourne Cup time was posted by Kingston Rule, who won the race in 3 minutes and 16.3 seconds in 1990.
 The biggest winning margin in a Melbourne Cup was eight lengths and was achieved by both Archer (1862) and Rain Lover (1968).
 Carbine holds the record for winning the Melbourne Cup with the most weight on his back (65.5 kilograms), while Makybe Diva carried the heaviest weight of any mare (58 kilograms) to win her third Melbourne Cup in 2005.

 Melbourne Cup Winners

-Below you will find the Melbourne Cup winners since 2000, for a full list of winning horses see Melbourne Cup Winners.
+Below you will find the Melbourne Cup winners since 2000.
+Melbourne Cup winning times are also displayed.
+If you’re interested in following Melbourne Cup jockeys or trainers, their names are also recorded below.
+For a full list of winning horses see Melbourne Cup Winners.

 |2011||Dunaden||Christophe Lemaire||Mikel Delzangles||3.20.84|

 |2010||Americain||Gérald Mossé||Alain de Royer Dupre||3.26.87|